gaehlerm/SoftwareEngineering/README.md

 I have explained that you should not use comments for anything that could (or should) be explained by the code itself.
 Vice versa this means that comments are allowed to explain things you cannot express in code.
 For example, you can add links to the source of a code fragment, library or the explanation of an algorithm.
 It may also be useful to use comments on the interface of a library or API used be the documentation software.
 And of course comments are used at the beginning of the file for the boilerplate copyright statement.

+### Docstring

 You may use docstring tools like sphynx in python for automatically generated documentation.
 However, docstrings should only be used as an external documentation.
 Never use docstrings for internal purpose.
-The code should be self-documenting such that docstrings are not required.
+Why should you read a docstring docummentation if you can read the source code and all its comments?

 #should I add some more points when comments are allowed?

+## Summary

-Summary: Use comments only for things that cannot be made apparent by the code itself, yet you think it’s still very important.
+Use comments only for things that cannot be made apparent by the code itself, yet you think it’s still very important.

 # 32. Logging